geoscience-community-codes/spatial_density/README.md

 >perl spatial_density.pl spatial_density.conf

 Successfull script execution depends on first installing some perl packages, R packages, and some additional programs and libraries.
+One way to check if a system package is installed is to use the search command from a package manager (i.e., zypper, yum, apt, etc).
+For example, OPENSUSE uses the package manager, zypper.
+To check for the existence of a package installed with zypper, type:
+>zypper se package-name

+Installed packages will be identified by an 'i' or '+'.

 #### INSTALL THESE DEPENDENCIES FIRST
 A C-code and fortran code compiler are necessary to compile codes.
 These are usually installed by the admin or root user and available to all users.
 These are free and available for all linux systems.
 Make sure you have the complete gcc suite of program compilers installed including,